annatake/to-do-list/README.md

 ## Future Improvements
 * Add persistence to checked-off todo items
 * Move checked-off todo items to the bottom of the list
-* Add ability to delect date to have todo item completed by
+* Add ability to select date to have todo item completed by
 * Re-design app UI to include the above features if needed